Can I Become a Councilor With a GED?

 Answer by jannsody

 Congratulations on having almost two years of sobriety!
-With regard to becoming a substance abuse counselor, I believe that most with a Certified (CAC) have a master’s degree which takes about six years of college, if attending on a full-time basis.
+With regard to becoming a substance abuse counselor, I believe that most with a Certified Addiction Counselor (CAC) have a master’s degree which takes about six years of college, if attending on a full-time basis.
 There are different levels of training for addictions counseling, but most jobs prefer those with a master’s degree.

 Please also be aware that in order to get one’s certification as a CAC (or similar credentials), the person needs A LOT of clinical experience which includes having an actual patient caseload of those with addiction.